If you’ve ever been thrown into a situation where you didn’t know what to do or who to ask for help, you’ll identify with Dianne’s experiences.

 Dianne Pearce — Professional Experience

-Dianne is an accomplished and well-respected business person, with 40 years of experience working in the areas of business development, telecommunications, corporate training and career fitness.
-She brings a wealth of knowledge in the areas of leadership, human resource development and corporate coaching.
+Dianne is an accomplished and well-respected business person with a unique blend of competencies gained from her work in business communications, corporate training and coaching, career fitness and adult education.
+She brings a wealth of knowledge in the areas of leadership, human resource development, team building and corporate coaching.

-Using a variety of service delivery methods such as telecoaching, teleclass leadership and on-site training, Dianne fast-tracks her clients to help them achieve business and personal goals.
+Using a variety of service delivery methods such as telecoaching, on-site training and eBook learning, Dianne fast-tracked her clients to help them reach business goals and develop leadership skills.
+Her work is now captured in her eBooks, the Supervisor’s Safari Guidebook Series!

 - Consistently provided effective supervisory and coaching skills workshops to employees and managers, resulting in client success, positive feedback and referral business.